hstarmans/esp32_hexastorm/readme.md

 ## Webserver
-I dropped the idea for webserver.
-For now I want to work via the rpython shell.
+Developing a webserver is not a priority.
+For now, I want to work via the rpython shell.
+Best option for the webserver seems to be [microdot](https://github.com/miguelgrinberg/microdot/tree/main) Another interesting opption is [MicroWebSrv2](https://github.com/jczic/MicroWebSrv2).
-This simplifies development.
+This webserver is no longer under active development.
-I did get one running but it is not longer updated.
-Originally, my idea was to work with a webserver on the ESP32.
-An example is shown here [MicroWebSrv2](https://github.com/jczic/MicroWebSrv2).
-This idea has been dropped for now.

-You need to compile MicroPython with [MicroWebSrv2](https://github.com/jczic/MicroWebSrv2).
-Build the generic version of MicroPython.
 Place MicroWebSrv2, only the MicroWebSrv2 subfolder, into the modules directory.
 This is known as a frozen [module](https://learn.adafruit.com/micropython-basics-loading-modules/frozen-modules).
 Also place sdcard.py in the modules directory, located in micropython/drivers.
 Recompile, check the module is cross compiled, erase the flash